rabanti-github/MXG/MXGDotNetCore/README.md

 The (most) files in this project are links in the VS solution.
 The links are pointing to the .NET project.
 Thus, the project may look empty in a Git repository.
-All incompatible classes are implemented in the particular projects, if necessary.
+All incompatible classes (not in scope of .NET Standard) are implemented in the particular projects, if necessary.

 For a proper handling of the MXG project, the whole solution has to be loaded.